BasisResearch/chirho/docs/source/design_notes/observations.rst

      ...
      a = intervene(f(x), a_cf)
      ...
+     # Higher cardinality of a here will, by default induce independent normal draws,
+     #  resulting in different exogenous noise variables in the factual and counterfactual worlds.
      y = pyro.sample("y", Normal(a, b))  # downstream of a
      ...
      z = pyro.sample("z", Normal(1, 1))  # not downstream of a
+     # Here, because the noise is not "combined" with a except in this determinstic function g,
+     #  the noise is shared across the factual and counterfactual worlds.
      z_a = g(a, z)  # downstream of a

 Interestingly, nearly all `PyTorch and Pyro